 The Third Phase (2,600 – 1,500 B.C.)

 The longest and most dramatic of all periods.
-This period contained the most changes of any period, and it is during this time that Stonehenge, as we know it today, began to take shape.
+This period contained the most changes of any period, and it was during this time that Stonehenge, as we know it today, began to take shape.

 The Bluestones Arrive (2,600 – 2,500 B.C.)